learn-co-curriculum/phase-1-mapping-arrays-readme/README.md

 // => [15, 63, 97, 12, 44]
 ```

-Finally, let's use the built-in `Array.prototype.map()` method to indicate that
+Finally, we'll update our engineer objects to indicate that all the new
-all the new engineers have been provided a new work laptop:
+engineers have been provided a new work laptop.
+This time, though, let's use
+JavaScript's built-in `Array.prototype.map()` method:

 ```js
 const equippedEngineers = newEngineers.map(function(eng) {